 There are many services that provide a credit report, and then a monitoring of your credit report for a monthly fee.
-On our outside resources links you can find their information.
 These programs are good because some of them report any activity on your credit report, even within days, so you can deal with any potential problems as soon as possible.

 The fair credit reporting act is very clear:

 - You are entitled to a free copy of your credit report if you’ve been denied credit, insurance or employment and request the report within 60 days of notice, or if you can prove that (1) you’re unemployed and plan to look for a job within 60 days, (2) you’re on welfare, or (3) your report is inaccurate because of fraud.